The Forum on Mediterranean Food Cultures is a not for profit cultural association established legally in 2016.

 From 2007 to 2010, dr. Dernini was the Head of the Office of the President of the Italian National Research Institute on Food and Nutrition.

-From 2009 to the present time, dr. Dernini is working at FAO a consultant on sustainable diets and sustainable food systems.
+From 2010 to 2017, dr. Dernini worked at FAO as international consultant on sustainable diets and sustainable food systems.

 In 2013, dr. Dernini initiated a joint agreement among the main Italian research institutions (CNR, ENEA, CRA and CIHEAM-Bari) for the presentation at the EXPO 2015 of Milan of a collaborative project on the Mediterranean Diet as a model of sustainable diet as well as a contemporary sustainable life style.